Updated: Oct 13

 Another thing to be clear about: energy work should not be used in place of appropriate medical care.
 If you are dealing with a serious condition or disease, don’t start going to your local Reiki practitioner and dump your next doctor’s visit or medication.
 You may want to consider adding an energy worker to your health care team.
 Energy work can only help your body’s healing and never works against traditional medical practices.
 It’s kind of like tackling a problem from two angles at once.
 Use medicine to deal with the problem directly and use energy work to remove any blocks that might make the medical work ineffective.

 As I mentioned, the body can communicate to you on a PHD level if you take the time to learn.
 It does take some work, though.
 You can’t expect to go from toddler talk to PHD talk in a few days.
-There is learning and practicing involved.
+There is practice involved.
 You’ll probably need some training and professional advice along the way.
 You can do it, though.
 You can learn to read even the tiniest signals your body is sending you and act on that information.

 Are you ready to get started today?
 If you have been ignoring your body for a while, it’s time to get back in touch.
 If you only know the toddler level basics, then it’s time to start learning some new language.
 Your body is ready and willing to teach you what you need to know.
 It’s probably been trying for years!
 Below are some suggestions to get you started.